RichardRed0x/politeia-digest/issue-033.md

 Final voting figures: 12,746 Yes votes, 262 No votes (98% Yes) - voter participation of 32%.

+Bounty approval is up on phase 1 (90%) and phase 2 (94%), and at 98% it is the third-highest approval percentage of all proposals.

 ## Rejected proposals

 **[Content Production for Decred in russian](https://proposals.decred.org/proposals/df11d7ac85061e6a02d6503555e585a1a37fffd82101eeea14670537c951926f)**